 |Here's the USGA ESC Chart when playing 18 Holes:||And here's the USGA ESC Chart when playing 9 Holes:|

-These figures are posted at the Handicap Kiosk in the Snack Bar (The TURN).
+These figures are posted at the Handicap Kiosk in the Pro Shop.
 Of course you can always ask the Eglin Golf Course team for help at any time.
 Alternatively you may click here to go to the ESC Rule page of the USGA Website - highly recommended reading for all players!